jhpyle/docassemble/_docs/initial.md

 the excerpts, which is then processed by the [Jekyll] documentation site that is hosted on [GitHub Pages].

+<a name="metadata default language"></a>If you are using the [translation
+files] system for translating an interview into multiple languages, you should specify a `default language` in the `metadata`.
+If you wrote the `question` blocks in English and your [translation files] translate questions from English into other languages, set `default
+language: en` in the `metadata`.
+The [`default language`] block will override the `default language` in the `metadata`, and the [`language` modifier] will override the [`default language`] block.
+If you don't specify a `default language` in the `metadata`, **docassemble** will assume the default language is the language indicated by the [`language`] directive in the [Configuration].
+Setting a `default language` in the `metadata` ensures that your interview can be installed on a server that uses a different system-wide default language.

+It is important to put your `metadata` directive at the top of your interview YAML (i.e. before `question` blocks and `include` directives).
+The `default language` in the `metadata` is only effective for blocks that follow the `metadata` directive.
+This means that another `default language` directive can change the default language of your interview.
+For example, if your interview starts out with a `metadata` block that sets the `default language` to `de`, but then you have an `include` block that brings in a YAML file containing a `metadata` block that sets the `default language` to `es`, then all blocks processed afterward will be considered to be written in Spanish (assuming no [`default language`] block or `language` modifier is used).
+Although this may be what you want, in general, the best way to indicate the default language of a YAML file is the [`default language`] block, rather than `metadata`; the purpose of the `metadata` is to specify an interview-wide default.

 ## <a name="overlapping metadata"></a>Effect of multiple `metadata` blocks

 An interview can contain multiple metadata blocks.
 Values in later